sdmx-twg/sdmx-json/metadata-message/docs/1-sdmx-json-field-guide.md

 ## message

-Message is the top level object and it contains the requested information ("(referential) metadata") as well as the meta-information decribing the (technical) context of the message and, possibly, error information.
+Message is the top level object and it contains the requested information (referential metadata) as well as the meta-information decribing the (technical) context of the message and, possibly, error information.

 * meta - *Object* *optional*.
 A *[meta](#meta)* object that contains non-standard meta-information and basic technical information about the message, such as when it was prepared and who has sent it.
 * data - *Object* *optional*. *[Data](#data)* contains the message's “primary data”.